sidhu4u/Python-Programs/String_Programs/readme.md

 3.Remove given character from string in Python

 4.Python program to Check if a Substring is Present with its frequency of occurance in a Given String

+5.Padding left and right of the string with given symbol using python